hyperledger/fabric/docs/source/channel_update_tutorial.rst

 so that the Org3 peer resolves with the existing peers and ordering node of the test network.

-.. note:: the `./addOrg3.sh up` command uses a `fabric-tools` CLI container to perform
+.. note:: the `./addOrg3.sh up` command uses a `jq` CLI to perform
-          the channel configuration update process demonstrated below.
-This is to avoid the `jq` dependency requirement for first-time users.
-However, it is recommended to follow the process below directly on your local machine instead of using the unnecessary CLI container.
+          the channel configuration update process demonstrated.
+It is recommended to follow the process below directly on your local machine.

 Fetch the Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~